vk-cs/docs-public/docs/en/applications-and-services/marketplace/initial-configuration/grafana-start/grafana-start.md

 1. Use the `grafana_url` link from the email to go to the Grafana console.
 1. Click the **Sign in** button.
-1. In the window appears, enter the username `admin` and the password `admin`.
+1. In the window appears, enter the username `admin` and the password from the letter.
+It is recommended that you change your password after logging in.
 1. Enter a new password.
 1. (Optional) Create a dashboard according to the [official documentation](https://grafana.com/docs/grafana/v10.0/getting-started/build-first-dashboard/).